Above: The first home workshop of Coal Iron Works, Nate Brandt & Andy Davis.

-As the company has expanded, Nathan and Andrew are now teaching the next generation of makers all they’ve learned while building machines.
+As the company expanded, Nathan and Andrew began teaching the next generation of makers all they’d learned while building machines.
 Growing the local job market and exposing many to the incredible value of working with your hands and taking pride in what you do.

 Coal Iron Works constantly innovating and improving at a rapid pace in the past few years: